 You will have four phone conversations with the coach: a 15-minute introductory phone call, a 60-minute de-briefing session on the feedback report and two (2) 60-minute coaching sessions.

-All coaching sessions should be completed by early April 2021.
+All coaching sessions should be completed by end of February 2022.

 Yes, ODRL coaches have worked with many UN staff including at senior-most levels.
 They are familiar with the UN’s unique structure, purpose and varied working environments across duty stations.